ramon-pessoa/python_programming/README_CODE_26-50.md

 	a.
 Solution (Python) [power_set.py].
 This solution runs in O(2^N) time and space (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/power_set.py)

+37. Problem #37 [Medium]: Given the root to a binary search tree, find the second largest node in the tree.

+	a.
+Solution (Python) [second_largest.py]. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/second_largest.py)

-38. Problem #38 [Hard]: Problem #38: You have an N by N board.
+38. Problem #38 [Hard]: You have an N by N board.
 Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

 	a.
 Solution (Python) [n_queens.py].
 We show a solution for the problem of N Queens using backtracking technique.
 Note: If we solve this problem using brute force, we would quickly find out that it would be prohibitively expensive.
 That's factorial in runtime! (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/n_queens.py)

-39. Problem #39 [Medium]: Problem #39: Conway's Game of Life takes place on an infinite two‑dimensional board of square cells.
+39. Problem #39 [Medium]: Conway's Game of Life takes place on an infinite two‑dimensional board of square cells.

 	* Each cell is either dead or alive, and at each tick, the following rules apply: